When you wake up in the morning, what’s the first thing that you do?

 Boundaries don’t just apply after hours – it’s also important to use them throughout your workday.
 This includes taking a proper lunch break (no more eating at your desk and fishing crumbs out of your keyboard!), having a morning or afternoon tea and ideally taking five for a bit of exercise or a stretch.

-Having breaks throughout the day allows our brains and bodies to have a mini recharge.
+Taking breaks throughout the day allows our brains and bodies to have a mini recharge.
 Getting this space from our screens can help our ideas percolate and give us fresh eyes when we come back to the task at hand.

 A happy team is a powerful team

-Health and happy employees aren’t only more productive and creative, our Wellness at Work 2022 report found that employees are much more likely to be loyal if they feel their company is committed to their wellness.
+Healthy and happy employees aren’t only more productive and creative, our Wellness at Work 2022 report found that employees are much more likely to be loyal if they feel their company is committed to their wellness.